Words can make it or break it — in life and in business.

 Do you sound approachable?

-- Use your customers' words.
-For example, look at what people are saying in their emails and reviews.
+- Use your customers’ words.
+Look at what people are saying in their emails and reviews.
 Mirror their exact words as often as possible.
 As soon as you start paraphrasing, you reduce the emotional impact of your message.
 You’ll also be more likely to use jargon and buzzwords, which can hinder people’s understanding of your message.

 - Show your face.
 Use photos of yourself and your team.
-Especially in your Help and Contact sections, photos of your customer care team can mean people use a friendlier tone when they get in touch — because photos help us all be more empathetic online.
+Especially in your About, Help and Contact sections, photos of your team can make people use a friendlier tone when they get in touch — because photos help us all to be more empathetic online.

 Is everything clear?